AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 ### 📌 Item 12: Copy all parts of an object

-- Copying functions should be sure to copy all of an object's data members and all of its base class parts (by invoking base class's copying functions).
+- Copying functions should be sure to copy all of an object's data members and all of its base class parts (by invoking the base class's copying functions).
 - Don't try to implement one of the copying functions in terms of the other.
   Instead, put common functionality in a third function that both call.